Geno Auriemma: Career

-University of Connecticut career
+University of Connecticut

 Prior to Auriemma's arrival in 1985, the Huskies women's basketball team had posted only one winning season in its history.
 The decision to hire Auriemma was part of the university's commitment to better fund women's sports.
 Auriemma's was the final interview scheduled by the search staff.
 Most of the other candidates were highly qualified, and most were female.
 One of those included in the interview process was Chris Dailey, who became Auriemma's assistant and is currently the associate head coach.
 Dailey was identified as the candidate most likely to receive an offer if Auriemma turned down the position.

 Connecticut quickly rose to prominence after Auriemma was hired in August 1985.
 After finishing 12–15 in Auriemma's first season (his only losing season), the Huskies notched their first-ever 20-win season, first conference title and first NCAA Tournament appearance.
 Connecticut has finished above .500 for 33 consecutive seasons, including six undefeated seasons (1994–95, 2001–02, 2008–09, 2009–10, 2013–14, and 2015–16) and three NCAA record streaks of 111, 90 and 70 consecutive wins.
 On December 21, 2010, Auriemma led UConn to its 89th consecutive victory, one more than the all-time NCAA men's wins record of 88 held by UCLA; the streak ended at 90 wins.
 The Huskies subsequently broke their own record with an 111-game winning streak that began in 2014 and ended in 2017.
-They have also appeared in every NCAA Tournament since 1989–as of the end of the 2023–24 season, the third-longest active consecutive appearances streak in Division I.
+They have also appeared in every NCAA Tournament since 1989–as of the end of the 2025–26 season, the second-longest active consecutive appearances streak in Division I.